Improving Estimation in Functional Linear Regression with Points of Impact: Insights into Google AdWords: Methodology

-Therefore, we contribute an adjusted sequential estimation algorithm that decouples the estimation of the slope parameters from the selection of the PoI locations.
-Our estimation algorithm is built up from the following three basic Pre-select-Estimate-Sub-select (PES) steps:
+Our estimation algorithm is built up from the following three Pre-select, Estimate, and Sub-select (PES) steps:

 \begin{description} \item[1.~Pre-select:] Pre-select potential PoIs $\widetilde{\mathcal{T}}=\{\widetilde{\tau}_1,\ldots,\widetilde{\tau}_{\tilde{S}}\}$.
-(See Section \ref{ssec:sel}) \item[2.~Estimate:] Estimate the function- and scalar-valued slope parameters \\ $\beta,\beta_1,\dots,\beta_{\tilde{S}}$ given the set of potential PoIs $\widetilde{\mathcal{T}}$.
-(See Section \ref{ssec:est}) \item[3.~Sub-select:] Sub-select PoIs from the set of potential PoIs $\widetilde{\mathcal{T}}$.
+(See Section \ref{ssec:presel}) \item[2.~Estimate:] Estimate the function- and scalar-valued slope parameters \\ $\beta,\beta_1,\dots,\beta_{\tilde{S}}$ given the set of potential PoIs $\widetilde{\mathcal{T}}$.
+(See Section \ref{ssec:estbeta}) \item[3.~Sub-select:] Sub-select PoIs from the set of potential PoIs $\widetilde{\mathcal{T}}$.
 (See Section \ref{ssec:mod}) \end{description}

-Typically, the estimation step (Step 2) leads to inefficient estimators $\widehat\beta(t)$, but avoids omitted-variable biases.
-Inefficient, because $\widetilde{\calT}$ tends to contain many redundant PoI locations, which reduces the number of degrees of freedom.
-We reduce the risk of omitted-variable biases, because the large set of potential PoIs $\widetilde{\mathcal{T}}$ has a high likelihood of containing the true PoI locations (see Section \ref{sec:dis} for more details).
-Our final PES-ES algorithm, described in Section \ref{PESES}, uses a repetition of the latter two Estimate-Sub-select (ES) steps, which results in a further improvement of the estimation results by increasing the efficiency of the estimation procedure.
-A more detailed conceptual description of our estimation algorithm can be found in Section \ref{sec:dis}.
+Typically, the estimation step (Step 2) leads to inefficient estimators $\widehat\beta(\cdot)$, but avoids omitted-variable biases.
+Inefficient, because $\widetilde{\calT}$ tends to contain many redundant PoI locations ($\widetilde{S}>S$), which reduces the number of degrees of freedom.
+We reduce the risk of omitted-variable biases, because the large set of potential PoIs $\widetilde{\mathcal{T}}$ has a high likelihood of containing the true PoI locations (as explained in more detail in Section \ref{ssec:estadj}).
+Our final PES-ES algorithm, described in Section \ref{PESES}, uses a repetition of the latter two Estimate-Sub-select (ES) steps, which can result in a further improvement of the estimation results (see Section \ref{sec:sim}).